Free · Vetted · Shareable

 A note on intent: This page exists because most practitioners who cause harm to survivors are not malicious — they are undertrained.
 The resources here are curated for people who genuinely want to understand coercive control, traumatic brain injury, neurodivergence, and child welfare dynamics more accurately.
 If you work in these systems and you're here, that matters.
 Share what you find.

-These briefs are written by Kill the Precedent for practitioners, advocates, and survivors.
+These briefs and guides are written by Kill the Precedent for practitioners, advocates, and survivors.
 All are free to print, share, and use in training contexts with attribution.

 TBI and coercive control — what every responding officer and child welfare worker needs to know before drawing conclusions about a survivor's credibility or fitness.